nanasnumber/nanasnumber/src/content/cv/index.md

 ### bolēan
 *Front End Developer / DevOps (Remote - Canada Feb.
 2018 ~ Feb.
 2024)*

-- Initiate documentation culture within the developer team.
+- Initiated documentation culture within the developer team.
-- Establish common standard wthin developer team in terms of conventions and integration process.
+- Established common standards within the developer team in terms of conventions and integration processes.
-- Maintain developer documentation across various scope in both legacy projects and green field projects.
+- Maintained developer documentation across various scopes in both legacy projects and greenfield projects.
-- Develop internal tools and libraries to overcome integration overhead around repeated patterns and common use cases.
+- Developed internal tools and libraries to overcome integration overhead around repeated patterns and common use cases.
-- Plan and migrate client legacy projects hosting, ranging from CMS such as WordPress, Drupal to framework such as Laravel, Sinatra and Ruby on Rails.
+- Planned and migrated client legacy projects hosting, ranging from CMS such as WordPress and Drupal to frameworks such as Laravel, Sinatra, and Ruby on Rails.
-- Responsible for front end optimization and technical SEO optimization such as Google PageSpeed.
+- Responsible for front-end optimization and technical SEO optimization, including Google PageSpeed.
-- Maintain hosting upkeep across 70 plus sites ranging from static site, ecommerce and web application.
+- Maintained hosting upkeep across 70 plus sites, ranging from static sites and e-commerce to web applications.
-- Build and maintain deployment pipeline, integrate CI/CD(Continuous Integration, Continuous Deployment) within platform such as Netlify, GitLab, GitHub and Bitbucket.
+- Built and maintained a deployment pipeline, integrating CI/CD (Continuous Integration, Continuous Deployment) within platforms such as Netlify, GitLab, GitHub, and Bitbucket.

 ### enlezLab
 *Software Developer / Owner (Remote - Canada 2016 ~ present)*

+- Developed automation tools for traditional print book publishing and KDP publishing.
+- Integrated Ansible into the book publishing process for tasks such as versioning and source format validation.
+- Designed and implemented an application for managing ISBN records, catering to clients in the book publishing domain.
+- Integrated headless e-commerce functionality and payment gateways, including Stripe, Gumroad, and PayPal, for digital publishing.
-- Utilize analytic data to work with the content team, and improve mobile retention rate by 40%. (bazaarofthoughts.com)
+- Utilized analytic data to collaborate with the content team of a digital publication brand, focusing on improving the mobile site retention rate.
-- Establish an initial pattern/component library, and shorten feature iteration time.
-- Developing design patterns for the publication brand.
+- Implemented design patterns specific to the publication brand, resulting in improved iteration time for the placement of display ads.
-- Develop an automation tool for KDP publishing, and shorten product to market time by 30%.
-- Headless e-commerce integration for digital publishing.

 ### Valnet
 *Front-End Developer (Montreal, Canada 2014 ~ 2017)*